Heritage - 2: Earliest English, Closer to Old Norse or Low Saxon?

 You have regional differences within language groups as you have differences within the same language.
 Between Jylland and Sjaelland (Jutland and Sjaelland) in Denmark there are differences in the way Danish is spoken, although the distance covered is more over water than land and a lot less than between London and Berwick-upon-Tweed.
 There are differences between the Scandinavian languages on paper, but again 'graded' on the ground as you cross between Denmark and Sweden, Sweden to Norway.
 Icelandic and Faeroese is closer to Old Norse and markedly different to Norwegian, although in the early days of migration they would have spoken the same language..

-Read the accounts per year in modern English, then check against the reprinted original.
+Read the different accounts from each part of what became Aengla Land (England) per year in modern English, then check against the reprinted original.
 As they go down through the decades there are notable changes.
 By the later 11th Century the only account still being written was the Peterborough Chronicle (E), and as it went on that was increasingly being written in the vernacular.
 East Anglian English was an amalgam of Old English and Danelaw Danish.
 Look through and see for yourself...